|Survey name||The Labour Force Survey (Household dataset)|

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

 There are several other data sources, including administrative and survey data, that can be used to provide estimates of families and households.
 These include census data, registration data, Her Majesty's Revenue and Customs (HMRC) benefits data, and other surveys such as the English Housing Survey (EHS).
 More information on these other data sources for families and households can be found in the explainer.

-Some common themes have emerged from previous analysis into the differences between data sources, such as lower estimates of one-person households in the LFS compared with other non-survey sources, due to non-contact with one-person households in surveys.
+Some common themes have emerged from previous analysis into the differences between data sources, such as lower estimates of one-person households in the Labour Force Survey (LFS) compared with other non-survey sources, because of non-contact with one-person households in surveys.
 Surveys also generally provided higher estimates of civil partners than registration data, for a variety of possible reasons including people who have formed a civil partnership outside the UK, either before or after civil partnerships became legal in the UK in 2005.
-However, in general estimates were found to be similar to the other sources, given the quite different collection methods.
+However, in general, estimates were found to be similar to the other sources, given the quite different collection methods.